jlas1/Klicky-Probe/Usermods/README.md

 The recommended macros can be found [here for klipper](..//Klipper_macros) macros and [here for RRF](../RRF_macros).

-There are two types of user mod:
+There are three types of user mod:

 * Printer dock mount (identified by "dock mount")
 * Toolhead probe mount (identified by "probe mount")
+* Klicky Probe (identified by "probe")

 | Owner     | Descrption                                                   | Mod Type    | Printer/Toolhead |
 | --------- | ------------------------------------------------------------ | ----------- | ---------------- |